JeremiahM18/gym-db/README.md

 - **API layer**: exposes stable, versioned representations

 This allows the inference system to evolve independently of the database schema while preserving auditability and determinism.

+---

+## Design Philosophy

+GymDB prioritizes correctness, determinism, and explainability over convenience.

+The goal is a backend foundation that can be trusted, audited, and safely extended as the system grows.

+GymDB is an end-to-end learning system built to mirror real platform development:
+- Backend systems prioritize correctness, determinism, auditability, and long-term stability
+- Frontend applications are layered on top of stable versioned data contracts
+- APIs are treated as products with explicit compatibility rules

+A central focus of GymDB is **rule-based inference**:
+- Translating noisy real-world data into structured attributes
+- Making inference decisions deterministic and explainable
+- Versioning inference logic independently from API and dataset schemas

+The project is built incrementally, with each layer added deliberately to gain experience with enterprise backend design, testing discipline, and API evolution.

+---

+## Example API Usage

+GET /v2/gyms/geo/nearby?lat=36.1627&lon=-86.7816&radius_m=5000